-“The way I see it, I rather be on Old Zeng’s side at the moment,” Seth continued with his rant.
+“The way I see it, I rather be on Old Tseng’s side at the moment,” Seth continued with his rant.

 “What I don’t get is…” Vic began.
-“How could our boss turn over the evidences to the other district just like that?”
+“How could our boss turn over the evidence to the other district just like that?”

-“Something about them investigating it since forever,” Seth answered, knowing Vic must had tuned out on them during the actual explanation.
+“Something about them investigating it since forever,” Seth answered, knowing Vic must have tuned out on them during the actual explanation.

 Vic risked a look toward Seth then.
 “Wait…”